DemandCube/NeverwinterDP/docs/devAndTestingGuidelines/code-organization-howto.md

 ###vm###

-The vm component is a sub project of the registry.
+The vm component is a subproject of the registry.
 The vm project allows to dynamically manage a group of vm (virtual machine).
 The vm can be allocated on request and returned to the vm pool when it terminates.
 The framework consist of a vm master and  1 or more master slave.
 The vm master is responsible to allocate the vm, register it with the registry and detect the broken or terminated vm, return them to the vm pool.

 The vm project has 2 implementations: